 Joe Graf Jr. (@joegrafjr) is a 20-year-old rising star on the racing scene.

-Joe Graf Jr. has competed in the ARCA Racing Series presented by Menards, NASCAR Modified Series, INEX Legends Car Series and INEX Bandolero Series.
+Joe Graf Jr. has competed in the NASCAR Xfinity Series, NASCAR ARCA Racing Series presented by Menards, NASCAR Modified Series, INEX Legends Car Series and INEX Bandolero Series.

 Graf Jr. also went into the record books during the 2018 ARCA season by being apart of the series’ closest finish in history at the famed Talladega (Ala.)
 Superspeedway where Graf Jr. and Zane Smith finished in a statistical tie.
 Smith was granted the win only after review the photo at the finish line.

-Graf Jr. is also a brand ambassador for the Eat Sleep Race campaign and has support from Shoprite grocery stores, Alliance Shippers and Big Tine animal nutrition.
+Joe Graf Jr. is a brand ambassador for the EAT SLEEP RACE lifestyle apparel company and has been sponsored by Shoprite grocery stores, Big Tine, and Alliance Shippers.

 Outside of racing, Graf Jr. is also a student at New York University (NYU) in Manhattan.
 Currently, he has a 3.8 grade point average (GPA) and is focused on earning a degree, while also being a professional race car driver.
 Joe has also been very active in the Myface Foundation.
 Myface is a non-profit organization founded to address the all-too-visible plight of those with facial difference by assuring them access to the comprehensive and highly personalized team care at The myFace Center at the, NYU Langone Medical Center .
 The Center provides integrative, highly specialized and personalized team care to all those who request treatment, regardless of the type or severity of the anomaly, the length of treatment, or the family’s ability to afford care.